My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 What is frustrating for most women is when we are feeling emotionally disconnected—causing our sexual desire for a man to fade—he will think (for some ridiculous reason) that the best way to solve this "issue" is to be overly affectionate and immediately initiate sex.
 Really?!
 Big rookie mistake.
 Also, showering us with gifts to "buy" our affection might be nice (I guess), however that only masks the real issue(s).

-Pandora's Box to a women's desire to be sexual with you is connected to her emotions—meaning: you need to connect with her on an emotional level if you want to keep her sexually interested in you.
+This means that you need to connect with her on an emotional level if you want to keep her sexually interested in you.

 Take the time to call her and don't wait days to reconnect.
 Listen to what is upsetting her.
 Be present so that she feels heard instead of pacified.
 Work hard to make her feel special and valued.
 Telling her you think about her all the time and miss her, but then never take the time to see her or plan dates will cause her emotional walls to go up.
 Game playing is a turn-off.
 Words without actions are meaningless.
 Women want to feel emotionally and physically desired.

-Here's the thing men, when you listen (and hear us), spend quality time with us, woo and romance us hard in the beginning and then slack off, the excitement and sexual desire for you will also decrease.
+Here's the thing, men.
+When you listen (and hear us), spend quality time with us, woo and romance us hard in the beginning and then slack off, the excitement and sexual desire for you will also decrease.
 Not hearing your voice or seeing you in person (or over FaceTime) for days or possibly weeks will fade out any chemistry we were once feeling towards you.
 Lack of effort is the best way to turn-off a running faucet.
 Our pheromones are connected to our emotions, not or cha-cha.
 When our emotions shut down, so does our sexual desire for you.

 I dated a guy whom I was extremely sexually attracted to.
 When we first started spending time together he not only listened when I spoke, he also wanted to get to know me.
 He would leave his phone in his car or turn it off when we were together—giving me his full attention.
 He would ask things about me, my friends and family as well as other things to get to know me better.
 This man made me feel important, which was a huge emotional turn-on.

 He not only made me feel special by listening, he also made me feel special by how he treated me.
-He planned nice thought out dates, would pick me up when we went out, he opened the car door—and any door we approached.
+He planned nice, thought-out dates, would pick me up when we went out, he opened the car door—and any door we approached.
 He would send me sweet morning text messages and shower me with wine and flowers when he would come to my place.
 He would carry my bags and always hold my hand.
 And, he would go out of his way to fix or repair broken things around my home.
 Did I hit the jackpot or what?
 My sexual desire for this guy was off the charts and to be honest, so was our sex.

 Not only did I think I was the luckiest woman to have found such an amazing man, I was happier than a bumble bee buzzing around a bed of flowers...until things started to shift.

 I don't know if this guy got too confident, too lazy, or too comfortable and complacent, but his effort started to cease.
-I felt as if our relationship was becoming one sided.
+I felt as if our relationship was becoming one-sided.
 I was still going out of my way to make him feel special, but I was not feeling the same back from him.

 I would talk about stuff and he would not remember—or even try to remember.
 He rarely opened the car door or any door first.
 He did not think about planning dates on his own unless I mentioned we had not been out for a while—and when we would finally go out, he would have nothing pre-planned—except the time he was picking me up.
 He rarely brought me flowers or wine.
 And to make things even less sexy and fun—most of the time that I would see him it would be at my house or his where he would end up falling asleep right after we ate or in the middle of watching a movie.
 Great.
 What woman doesn't want to have sex with a guy like this?